Overview

 The traffic widget

+The left line graph shows the number of unique visitors to your site during the time period selected from the calendar dropdown.
+This data comes from Analytics.
 The right pie chart shows the breakdown of site visits during this period based upon how visitors found your site using the following metrics:

 Channels How people discovered your site.
 Here are some of the most common channels: